-First, I wish to thank to Eli for giving me the opportunity to interview him.
-I really enjoyed to read his book, The Watcher, which I recommend it to everyone!
+First, I wish to thank Eli for giving me the opportunity to interview him.
+I really enjoyed reading his book, The Watcher, which I recommend it to everyone!

 About Eli Carros

 1.What’s the story behind this book?